Vinny-Bass/microservices/manual-poc/Readme.md

 # Manual Microservices with Node.js and React

 This repository hosts a simple project designed to teach the basics of building a microservices-based application.
 The project was written from scratch, utilizing a minimalistic approach with lightweight libraries such as Express, CORS, and Axios.
 The primary goal is to understand microservices under the hood without being overwhelmed by complex tools and setups.

 ## Overview

 The project consists of a basic blog application.
 The backend is built using a microservices architecture while the frontend is powered by React.
+For orchestration of the services I'm using Kubernetes.

 ### Directory Structure

 ```
 .
+├── infra
+│   ├── k8s
 ├── services
 │   ├── post
 │   ├── comments